AdobeDocs/audience-manager.en/help/using/features/cdf-files.md

  <tbody>
   <tr>
    <td colname="col1"> <p> <b>File Name</b> </p> </td>
    <td colname="col2"> <p>The timestamp in your CDF file name marks the time when <span class="keyword"> Audience Manager</span> started preparing your file for delivery.
 This timestamp is set in the UTC time zone.
-It uses the <span class="codeph"> hour=</span> parameter, with time formatted as a 2-digit hour in 24-hour notation.
+It uses the <code> hour=</code> parameter, with time formatted as a 2-digit hour in 24-hour notation.
 This time can be different than the event time recorded in the file contents. </p> <p>When working with CDF files, sometimes you'll notice that your S3 bucket is empty for a particular hour.
 An empty bucket means can mean either of the following: </p> <p>
      <ul id="ul_17F1B3AD9D17414EA5D2C976E98D3354">
       <li id="li_E2FE44B220574073B2961F17AE201509">There's no data for that particular hour. </li>
       <li id="li_D95E682F50624030815FD75F2A60BE36"> Our servers are under heavy loads and can't process files for a particular hour.
 When the server catches up, it puts the files that should have gone in an earlier time bucket files into a bucket with a later time value.
-For example, you'll see this when a file that should have been in the hour 17 bucket appear in the hour 18 bucket (with <span class="codeph"> hour=18</span> in the file name).
+For example, you'll see this when a file that should have been in the hour 17 bucket appear in the hour 18 bucket (with <code> hour=18</code> in the file name).
 In this case, the server probably started processing your file in hour 17 but couldn't complete it within that time interval.
 Instead, the file gets pushed to the next hourly time bucket. </li>
      </ul> </p> <p> <p>Important: Do not use the file name timestamp to group events by time.
-If you need to group by time, use the <span class="codeph"> EventTime</span> timestamp in the file contents. </p> </p> </td>
+If you need to group by time, use the <code> EventTime</code> timestamp in the file contents. </p> </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <b>File Contents</b> </p> </td>
    <td colname="col2"> <p>The timestamp in your CDF file contents marks the time the <span class="wintitle"> Data Collection Servers</span> started processing the file.
 This timestamp is set in the UTC time zone.
-It uses the <span class="codeph"> EventTime</span> field, with time formatted as <span class="codeph"><span class="varname"> yyyy-mm-dd hh:mm:ss</span></span>.
-This time is close to the actual time of the event on the page, but it can be different than the hour indicator in the file name. </p> <p> <p>Tip: Unlike the <span class="codeph"> hour=</span> timestamp in the file name, you can use <span class="codeph"> EventTime</span> to group data by time. </p> </p> </td>
+It uses the <code> EventTime</code> field, with time formatted as <code><i>yyyy-mm-dd hh:mm:ss</i></code>.
+This time is close to the actual time of the event on the page, but it can be different than the hour indicator in the file name. </p> <p> <p>Tip: Unlike the <code> hour=</code> timestamp in the file name, you can use <code> EventTime</code> to group data by time. </p> </p> </td>
   </tr>
  </tbody>
 </table>